 Heritage alterations

-Heritage conservation is legislated under the Ontario Heritage Act.
-The act requires a permit to make alterations that may change heritage features.
+The Ontario Heritage Act requires a permit to make alterations that may change heritage features.
+Contact us if you are unsure whether you need a heritage permit.

 The Region of Waterloo conservation guide and Ontario Heritage Tool Kit are practical guides that can assist property owners.

-The MacGregor/Albert Heritage Conservation District Plan (PDF) outlines the policies and guidelines to manage change in the neighbourhood.
-The follow information applies to this area specifically.
+The MacGregor Albert Heritage Conservation District Plan (PDF) outlines the policies and guidelines to manage change in the neighbourhood.
+The following information applies to this area specifically.

 Activity Zoning Compliance Demolition Permit Building Permit Site Plan Review* Heritage Permit